 5 Problems to Fix If You Want to Stop Negative Reviews

-1. TEMPERATURE ISSUES
+1. DINING ROOM TEMPERATURE

 2. DRAFTS

 Even if the temperature is ok, people will not be happy when a large HVAC vent is blowing directly on their table while they try to eat.
 Or when gusts of wind blow their napkins off the table every time someone opens the restaurant door.
-Nobody wants to eat in a wind tunnel.
-But how can you fix this problem and stop the negative reviews?

 3. UNPLEASANT ODORS

-Related article: Your HVAC System Could be the Cause of Your Smelly Building
+Learn more: Your HVAC System Could be the Cause of Your Smelly Building

 4. NOISE